Academic Advising & Support

 Also, several faculty members collaborated on memos that offer advice to students who wish to pursue any of the following legal specialties:

-Your faculty mentor will reach out to you to arrange a get-together, either one-on-one or with a small group of your classmates.
+In the first weeks of the fall term, your Faculty Match will reach out to you to arrange a get-together with a small group of your classmates.
 These informal get-togethers, whether they’re over lunch or a cup of coffee, are a great way for you to learn from your professor and get advice on course selection, career opportunities, and other areas of shared interest.
-The faculty member will arrange at least one meeting each semester, but consider him or her as a resource who can help you when you have questions or need advice.
+The Faculty Match hosts one meeting or a check-in a few times each semester of your first-year, but many continue their relationships well into our students’ transition into practice.

 Career Development Advisors